princepratik32/youtube_migration/README.md

 # youtube_migration
 This is a simple script I wrote to migrate my Spotify playlists to YouTube music one at a time.
 Here's how to use it.

+**Note**: Following 4 step instructions are for `playlist_migration.py` script that uses YouTube OAuth token.
+There is a version of this script named `playlist_migration_cookie.py` that takes Auhorization and Cookie headers from logged in YouTube music session to function.

 ## Step 1: Obtain API Keys for Youtube and Spotify
 For YouTube API, signup/login to Google Cloud console and then create an API key and OAuth2.0 client ID, as well as OAuth consent screen.
 Make sure you give at least YouTube Data API V3 scope to your API key/client